Last updated 20 Aug 2026, 21:04 UTC · updates every 15 minutes

 Arbitrum Fear and Greed Index Today

-The Arbitrum Fear and Greed Index today is 60/100, showing Greed.
+The Arbitrum Fear and Greed Index today is 65/100, showing Greed.
 CFGI measures current Arbitrum market sentiment using live market data and proprietary behavioural models.
+It has been Greed for 21 hours.
+Get the next update by email, free

 Live Arbitrum Fear and Greed Index